wpswings/mwb-bookings-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 3.1.6 - Released on 06 March 2024 =
+= 3.1.9 - Released on 19 June 2024 =
-* New: Add a Prompt Popup for the cancellation option
-* New: Product total will show according to the quantity
+* Fix: To prevent the keyboard from opening on mobile view when clicking on single calendar.
+* Fix: List of services in order issue fixed.
+* Fix: Disable book now button on empty form issue fixed.
-* New: WP[6.4.3] and WC[8.6.1] Update
+* New: Latest WC[9.0.0] and WP[6.5.4].
-* Fix: When the user selects multiple slots for booking it will be visible on the booking calendar
-* Fix: Compatibility with Block Cart for quantity restriction